 Applying for a mortgage.
 How to combine your first and second mortgages.

 If you want to combine the advantages of various financing models, you can divide your mortgage into tranches.
-However, whether a second mortgage really makes sense depends on your personal situation and your needs.
+However, whether a second mortgage really makes sense depends on your personal situation and needs.

 Applying for a mortgage: These are the requirements